Pineapple and ginger mint julep cocktail

 pineapple and ginger mint julep

-This pineapple and ginger mint julep is a twist on the classic cocktail and one you will definitely want to try.
+This pineapple and ginger mint julep is a twist on the classic cocktail and one you will want to try.
 The pineapple is infused into the sugar syrup and can be used in a variety of drinks.

 Mint julip with pineapple and ginger